Aircraft Mechanics and Service Technicians

-In this career summary, you will find out what the job of An Aircraft Mechanic is about and what it is like.
+In this career summary, you will find out what the job of an Aircraft Mechanic and Service Technician is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.